By Kieren Underwood

 It’s sad really, because if students had read through it, they might have picked up on the idea that there are Christians outside of the PCG who dedicate their life to the study of Christian history and actually care about truth as well!
 Imagine that!
 Reading books like The Life and Epistles of Saint Paul, Wordsworth’s A Church History (Until Nicea), Lord Lyttelton’s Observations on the Conversion and Apostleship of St. Paul, O.T.
 Allis’s Two Views of Prophecy, C.S.
 Lewis’s Mere Christianity, and G.K.
 Chesterton’s Orthodoxy and Heretics are some of the books that got me thinking there might be other people who know about this Christ thing apart from the PCG.
 Alas, to the student at HWAC, this is merely wasting your time on “worldly scholarship.”

-When I finally left the PCG, I tackled Peter Watson’s mammoth tome titled Ideas: A History.
-I learned from Watson in the dozen or so pages where he discussed Paul than from the whole year we studied him in class.
+When I finally left the PCG, I tackled Peter Watson’s mammoth tome entitled, Ideas: A History.
+I learned more from Watson in the dozen or so pages where he discussed Paul than from the whole year we studied him in class.